Certified Fire Door Installers London

 How long does a fire door installation take?

-The final installation takes a full day per door.
-The fitters must route the hinges perfectly, fit intumescent seals, set the gap tolerances between 3mm and 4mm, and adjust the overhead closer to pass building control inspection.
+Allow the best part of a day per door.
+The fitter hangs it true, fits the intumescent seals, sets the gap between 3mm and 4mm, and tunes the overhead closer so it passes building control.